thantzinmyothant1/SparkXcloud-Gdrive-MirrorBot/README.md

 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
 - Mirror all Youtube-dl supported links
+- Leech (splitting, thumbnail for each user, setting as document or as media for each user)
 - Docker support
 - Uploading to Team Drive
 - Index Link support